Subscribe to the latest

 Customize Your Shepherd’s Pie

-For a low carb option, you can subtitute with cauliflower mash and use lower carb vegetables like green beans, carrots and onion.
-If you are looking to make it healither, you can use lean ground beef or ground turkey, mashed sweet potato or cauliflower mash, load it with extra vegetables and omit the cheese or use a smaller amount of low fat cheese.
+If you want to make it healthier, use lean ground beef or ground turkey, mashed sweet potato or cauliflower mash, load it with extra vegetables, and omit the cheese or use a smaller amount of low-fat cheese.

 beef shepherds pie in a casserole dish